Castlemaine, Victoria: The Mill

+The 1875 woollen mill beside Barkers Creek opposite the Botanical Gardens survived three major fires and was, in its last incarnation, the Victoria Carpets factory (est. 1993) which closed in 2013.
+Currently its 8,500m^{2} is occupied by a number of retail and food businesses including Das Kaffeehaus and coffee roastery, winemakers and brewery, baker, meat, cheese and dairy delicatessens, chocolatier, ice creamery, cabinet-makers, perfumery, woolwear, mosaicist, florist, Castlemaine Vintage Bazaar for vintage, hand-made and second hand goods, a Pilates studio and gymnasium, as well as the offices of architects and sustainable building designers, wellbeing clinics, filmmakers and others.

 Churches

 As a gold rush town, Castlemaine attracted migrants from all over the world.
 So in addition to 'established' churches such as the Anglicans, Presbyterians and Roman Catholics, arrivals in the district included Methodists, Baptists and Congregationalists from mining areas in provincial Britain where nonconformist churches were more popular, as well as Lutherans from continental Europe.
 Initially the churches in Victoria were unable to cope with huge numbers of migrants settling in areas which had been sparsely populated.
 However a few proactive clergymen set out for the diggings where they were assisted by lay preachers amongst the diggers.
 Initially they preached in tents and from tree stumps but by 1853 the first rough churches had been built.

 There was also a sizeable Chinese population with concomitant joss houses and temples; besides a few artifacts, no structures remain.

 Churches to have operated in Castlemaine in order of establishment are: